 Onyinye (Own-Yin-Yay) is an “Americanah-Nigerian” Global Health professional with a strong passion for advancing the health and rights of girls and women through empowerment and advocacy.
 She holds a Master of Public Health degree in Global Health and is a proud alumna of a women’s college.
 Onyinye understands the tremendous potential that young people, especially girls, possess and the value they contribute to society at large.
 She feels fulfilled when she is able to help a girl/woman harness her potential, academically, professionally, and socially.

-#StrongEnough story: Onyinye walks with a limp (possibly the result of an improperly administered injection when she was younger).
+#StrongEnough story: Onyinye walks with a limp (the result of a fall when she was 12 years old).
 This condition led her to build a very strong self-esteem as a teenager, which has allowed her to thrive as an adult.
-Onyinye is one of the most active young persons you’ll meet.
+Onyinye is one of the most active and energetic young persons you’ll meet.
 She wants her life to be an inspiration to other girls and women; no matter what hiccups may come along the journey of life, your life has meaning and you should pursue your passion(s) with strength, grace, and perseverance.
 Keep up with Onyinye’s exploits on Twitter @MsOEdeh.

 Abiodun Essiet is a Nigerian.
 She has seven years experience in project management and leadership with passion for community development leadership by women.
 She holds a Bachelor of Nursing Science, Registered Nurse, Registered mid-wife and Registered Public Health Nursing certificate and Masters in Public Health, and also a certificate on community leadership by women from Coady International Institute, Canada.
 She is the Executive Director of two Non-governmental Organizations in Nigeria with focus on youth development and women empowerment, which has made her to be actively engaged in public service, volunteerism and also mentoring younger youth in the community.